-- a) Should a Graduate Employee receive health insurance coverage through the Summer Session and not return in Fall Term, for reasons other than graduation, they can be held responsible for reimbursing the University for the employer's contributions. - b) If a Graduate Employee fails to provide a waiver to opt-out of health insurance within the first thirty (30) calendar days of the start of the appointment, they will be automatically enrolled in the University health insurance plan.
+- a) Should a Graduate Employee receive health insurance coverage through the Summer Session and not return in Fall Term, for reasons other than graduation, they can be held responsible for reimbursing the University for the employer's contributions. - b) If a Graduate Employee fails to provide a waiver to opt-out of health insurance by October 1 for Fall Term, January 1 for Winter Term, April 1 for Spring Term, or May 1 for Summer Session within the first thirty (30) calendar days of the start of the appointment, they will be automatically enrolled in the University health insurance plan.